berinhard/pyp5js/docs/index.md

 ### I want to hack!

 Okay, if you want to contribute with pyp5js's code, let's go!
-I really advise you to use [virtualenv with virtualenvwrapper](http://www.indjango.com/python-install-virtualenv-and-virtualenvwrapper/) or [pyenv](https://amaral.northwestern.edu/resources/guides/pyenv-tutorial) to isolate your pyp5js fork from your the rest of your system.
+I really advise you to use [virtualenv with virtualenvwrapper](http://www.indjango.com/python-install-virtualenv-and-virtualenvwrapper/) or [pyenv](https://amaral.northwestern.edu/resources/guides/pyenv-tutorial) to isolate your pyp5js fork from the rest of your system.
 Once you have everything ready, you can run:

 ```
 $ git clone git@github.com:YOUR_GITHUB_PROFILE/pyp5js.git